Washington set to deliver $2.2 trillion virus rescue bill

 Policymakers worry that bureaucracies like the Small Business Administration may become overwhelmed, and conservatives fear that a new, generous unemployment benefit will dissuade jobless people from returning to the workforce.
 A new $500 billion subsidized lending program for larger businesses is unproven as well.

 First the measure must clear Congress.
-Friday’s House vote will be unusual as the normally raucous chamber promises to pass the measure with a sparsely attended voice vote — remarkable for a bill of such magnitude — so that scattered lawmakers don’t have to risk exposure by travelling back to Washington.
+Leaders in both parties had hoped to pass the measure with a sparsely attended voice vote — remarkable for a bill of such magnitude — so scattered lawmakers don’t have to risk exposure by travelling back to Washington.

+But now it is feared iconoclastic Rep. Thomas Massie, R-Ky., an opponent of the bill, may seek to force a roll call vote.
+Democratic leaders summoned members back to Washington, at least those who are able and willing to return.

 Friday’s House session will also be unprecedented.
-Originally scheduled as a non-working “pro forma” meeting, the session will be extended to a debate on the bill — all conducted under social distancing rules to minimize the risk of transmitting the virus — with a voice vote for passage
+Originally scheduled as a non-working “pro forma” meeting, the session will be extended to a debate on the bill — all conducted under social distancing rules to minimize the risk of transmitting the virus.

 "If that's the method used to get this to the American people, to get this passed, then I think lots of members are probably OK with that," Jordan said Thursday as he drove back to Washington.
 "I know the plan is for it to be a voice vote, and that's what the leadership has said they're for, and I think that's fine.”